lordgrenville/hugo_blog_source/content/posts/Podcasts.md

     etc...

-Sent them to my phone with bluetooth, and added the `bluetooth` folder as a virtual podcast.
+Sent them to my phone with Bluetooth, and added the `bluetooth` folder as a virtual podcast.
 And there you go, podcasts the old fashioned way!